 California Receivers Forum

-29th Annual Central California Bankruptcy Institute, Sept.
-18, 2015, Clovis, CA, Panelist on Caselaw Update for the Ninth Circuit
+29th Annual Central California Bankruptcy Association's Institute, September 18, 2015, Clovis, CA, Panelist on Caselaw Update for the Ninth Circuit

 28th Annual California Bankruptcy Forum Conference, May 20, 2016, Indian Wells, CA, Panelist, "Come Together (Right Now) - Recent Developments in the Areas of Substantive Consolidation, Alter Ego, and Veil Piercing"